OctopusDeploy/blog/blog/2020-12/home-automation/index.md

  - Kubernetes
 ---

 At Octopus Deploy, we are obsessed with automation.
 As you might expect, this obsession goes beyond deployments, with many of us dabbling in the world of Home Automation, including myself.
+Home automation gives us the ability to do things like have our garage door open automatically when your car has entered the driveway, or unlock the door from phone when a family member locked themselves out.
+While home automation can be a fun hobby, it does come with its own set of headaches as well.
 In this post, I'll go over some lessons I learned while implenting Smart products around my houshold.

 ## Lesson 1: Z-Wave, and Zigbee, and WiFi, Oh My!
 Perhaps one of the most important lessons I learned was that not all "Smart" devices communicate the same way and may require special equipment to operate.
 A smart device will fall into three distinct communication categories: